violettance/racecast_frontend/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0.
+(GPL-3.0)

 **Important:** GPL v3 requires that any derivative works must also be open source and licensed under GPL v3 or compatible license.